katarighe/microverse-capstone-project-1/README.md

 <!-- Project Gallery -->
 ## 🖼️ Project Gallery <a name="gallery"></a>

-The Homepage section will be shown only.
-If you would like to view the rest please visit the link provided by GitHub Pages.
+The homepage section will be shown only as a sample for this project.
+If you would like to view the rest please visit the link inside the README file.

 **Mobile Version**